Nonparametric Detection of Multiple Location-Scale Change Points via Wild Binary Segmentation: Methodology

 \subsection{Detecting a Single Change Point}

 We first consider the task of testing for the existence of a single change point $\tau$ at a specific known location $\tau=k$ in a sequence $y_1,\ldots,y_n$ of observations.
-This can be phrased as a two sample hypothesis test \citep{basseville_detection_1993}:
+This can be phrased as a two-sample hypothesis test \citep{basseville_detection_1993}: